What Is The Characteristic Of A Radical Chain Initiation Step

 5. Sensitivity to Conditions: The initiation step is highly sensitive to reaction conditions, including temperature, pressure, solvent, and the presence of inhibitors or promoters.

 6. Low Concentration of Radicals: The concentration of free radicals generated during initiation is generally very low.
-However, even a small number of radicals can initiate a long chain reaction, leading to significant product formation.
+Still, even a small number of radicals can initiate a long chain reaction, leading to significant product formation.

 7. Unimolecular or Bimolecular Processes: Initiation can occur via unimolecular decomposition of a single molecule or bimolecular reactions between two molecules.